-Overall, the RGGI States are investing more than 10 percent of total CO2 allowance proceeds in renewable energy programs, including initiatives to deploy solar, wind and geothermal energy systems in homes, businesses and industrial facilities.
+The RGGI States are channeling a significant amount of their RGGI proceed investments to renewable energy programs, including initiatives to deploy solar, wind and geothermal energy systems in homes, businesses and industrial facilities.

 These investments build a clean energy infrastructure for the future, and provide a number of consumer and economic benefits.
 Specifically, these programs:

 Increasing the use of renewable energy sources, including solar, wind and geothermal, reduces dependence on fossil fuels, generating long-term reductions in CO2 emissions, as well as emissions of other harmful pollutants, including sulfur dioxide (SO2), nitrogen oxides (NOx) and particulate matter (PM).

 Create High-Paying Jobs for Contractors and Facility Operators